Genivia/SJOT/README.md

 A type in a SJOT schema is one of:

     "any"                 any type (wildcard)
     "atom"                non-null primitive type
     "boolean"             Boolean
     "true"                fixed value true
     "false"               fixed value false
     "byte"                8-bit integer
     "short"               16-bit integer
     "int"                 32-bit integer
     "long"                64-bit integer
     "ubyte"               8-bit unsigned integer
     "ushort"              16-bit unsigned integer
     "uint"                32-bit unsigned integer
     "ulong"               64-bit unsigned integer
     "integer"             integer (unconstrained)
     "float"               single precision decimal
     "double"              double precision decimal
     "number"              decimal number (unconstrained)
     "n,m,..."             integer/number enumeration
-    "n..m"      inclusive numeric range
-    "<n..m>"    exclusive numeric range
+    "n..m"                inclusive numeric range (n or m is optional) "<n..m>"              exclusive numeric range (n or m is optional) "string"              string
-    "string"    string
     "base64"              string with base64 content
     "hex"                 string with hexadecimal content
     "uuid"                string with UUID content
     "date"                string with RFC 3339 date
     "time"                string with RFC 3339 time
     "datetime"            string with RFC 3339 datetime
     "duration"            string with ISO-8601 duration
     "char"                string with a single character
-    "char[n,m]" string of n to m characters
-    "(regex)"   string that matches the regex
+    "char[n,m]"           string of n to m characters (n, m are optional) "(regex)"             string that matches the regex
-    "type[]"    array of values of named type "type[n,m]" array of n to m values of named type "type{}"    set of atoms (array of unique atoms) "type{n,m}" set of n to m atoms
-    "URI#name"  reference to named type in schema "@id": "URI" "#name"     reference to named type in current schema "object"    object, same as {}
+    "type[]"              array of values of named type "type[n,m]"           array of n to m values of named type (n, m are optional) "type{}"              set of atoms (array of unique atoms) "type{n,m}"           set of n to m atoms (n, m are optiona) "URI#name"            reference to named type in schema "@id": "URI" "#name"               reference to named type in current schema "object"              object, same as {}
     "array"               array, same as []
     "null"                fixed value null
-    [ type ]              array of values of type
-    [ n, type, m ]        array of n to m values of type [ type, ..., type ]   tuple of types
+    [ type ]              array of values of type (type is optional) [ n, type, m ]        array of n to m values of type (n, type, m are optional) [ type, ..., type ]   tuple of types
     [[ type, ..., type ]] union (choice) of types
     { "prop": type, ... } object with typed properties

-An object property is optional when its name has a `?`, which can be followed with a default value for the property.
+An object property is optional when its name ends with a `?`, which can be followed with the specification of a value in the property name to assign a default value to the property that will be set by the validator when the property is omitted in JSON.

 An object property name can be expressed as a regex for property name matching.